 Here I stand

-before weary faces
+before weary faces.

-waiting for closure.
+A jury, waiting for closure.

-They’ve heard it all before.
+They’ve all heard it before

 I tell it once more,